mrsimpson3000/Sprint-Challenge-State-Management-Smurfs/Answers.md

 1. What problem does the context API help solve?

 It's intent is to solve the problem created by prop drilling.
 What's prop drilling you might say?
 Ask the google if you don't know.
+I only have to tell you what problem it tries to solve.

 1. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?